-Even the insurance was a bargain, due to the age and make of the vehicle, at only $21 a month.
+Even the insurance was a bargain, due to the age and make of the vehicle.
 Since the car is much smaller than the van, parking is a breeze.
 On the day of my daughter’s test, it was still dark at 7:30am, and the roads were a sheet of ice with eight inches of snow on top.
 My daughter passed her test with flying colors.

 Although the insurance tripled because of a teenage driver, we got a discount because my daughter has straight As and no tickets or accidents.
 (Knock on wood) Still, it is much cheaper than adding her as a driver to the newer van; it was a savings of $120 to $150 a month.
 The car also gets terrific gas mileage.

 Tip: Do your homework regarding insurance.
 Not all cars are insurance-friendly.
 You don’t want to negate a great deal on a car with sky-high insurance rates.